gombru/gombru.github.io/activity.md

 ---

 ### Data Scientist @ Shutterstock
-On 29/03/2021 I started working as a Data Scientist at Shutterstock, in Dublin.
+On 29/03/2021 I started working as a Data Scientist at Shutterstock, in Dublin, where I'm developing Recommendation Systems.

 <div class="imgcap">
 	<div style="display:inline-block">